garybgenett/gary-os/README.md

 Primary features:

-  * Comprehensive: complete and optimized Funtoo system with compile toolchain
+  * Comprehensive: complete and optimized Funtoo system with GNU toolchain
   * Invisible: resides completely in memory and does not need media after boot
   * Safe: no hard drives are mounted and swap is disabled
   * Flexible: can be used anywhere a Linux kernel can (USB, PXE, etc.)